cpske/ISP/assignment/ku-polls/iteration1.md

      ...(do tutorial part 1, test it, and add the files) git commit -m "Implement tutorial part 1" git push
+     # repeat for part 2, part 3, ... all in iteration1 branch
      ```

 7. Implement parts 1 - 6 of the [Django Tutorial][django-tutorial].
    - Please read the tutorial *carefully*.
 There is a lot of info in the text.

-8. Add at least **2 interesting poll questions** to your application, and **delete** the boring "What's up?" question.
+8. Add at least **2 interesting poll questions** to your app, and **delete** the boring "What's up?" question.
    - No boring, trivial questions like "How are you?", "What's your favorite color?"

-8. When you finish and test everything, open a **Pull Request** to merge, then review your own work, and **merge** branch `iteration1` into `master`.
+9. When you finish and test everything, open a **Pull Request** to merge.
+   Then, take a break.
+Afterwards, review your own work, and **merge** branch `iteration1` into `master`.
 It should be a simple "fast forward" merge.

 ### Suggestions

 - Do **not use copy and paste** when doing the tutorial.
-You learn **better** by engaging your senses -- that means typing it yourself!
-Typing also forces you to *remember* what you just read.
+You learn **better** by actually typing it yourself!
+Typing engages your senses and forces you to *remember* what you just read.

 - The tutorial converts function-based views to class views.
-It is OK to leave some views as function-based views, but you should try class views -- they can do a lot more.
+It is OK to leave some function-based views, but you should try class views -- they can do a lot more.
 - Part 7 of the tutorial (customizing the admin interface) is useful but not required.

 ### Optional: Embellishment

-You can add CSS styling to web pages and/or add a graph to the poll results page.
+You can add CSS styling to pages and/or add a graph of the poll results.

 ### Optional: Improve Security